HubSpot/cms-react/docs/reference/cms-dev-server.md

 `hublParams` at this route will always be an empty object `{}`.

 `Icon`, `CTA`, and other `@hubspot/cms-component` Field helpers are not supported at this route.

-#### `/preview/module/[module_name]`

-You need to be "online" and "authenticated" to use this route.

-The `/preview/module/[module_name]` route does talk to the HubSpot backend and behaves similarly to viewing a module in the Design Previewer.

-Field values that are used rely on defaults as there is no module instance to pull from.
-There is no `fields` param available here for overrides.

-GraphQL data is derived on the BE and there is no query from the local server to the GraphQL service.

-`hublDataTemplate` is supported at this route, the assumed context is similar to that of the Design Previewer.

-`Icon`, `CTA`, and other `@hubspot/cms-component` Field helpers are supported at this route.

 ### Partials